iot-lnu/iotlab-pilotcase-sensiot/README.md

 # Results

 Once assembled, each tray displaying a valid Mifare Classic tag triggers an increment in the count registered by the Arduino Mega when brought near the PN532 reader.
 The tray count is then transferred to the M5Stamp C3U and ultimately to a backend server.
-By tracking the number of trays in circulation (and correlating each tray with 30 glasses), it is possible to derive how many glasses are being used during a given day, thereby providing an approximate measure of the number of people dining in the cafeteria.
+By tracking the number of trays in circulation (and correlating each tray with 30 glasses), it is possible to derive how many glasses are being used during a given day, thereby providing an approximate measure of the number of people dining at the school.

 ---